Alabama Medicaid Eligibility for Long Term Care: Income & Asset Limits

 3) Regular Medicaid / Medicaid for Elderly and Disabled (E&D) – An entitlement; anyone who is eligible will receive services.
 Various long-term care benefits, such as personal care assistance or adult day care, may be available.

-Medicaid is jointly funded by the state and federal government.
-However, it is administered by the state through the Alabama Medicaid Agency.
+While Medicaid is jointly funded by the state and federal government, it is administered by the state through the Alabama Medicaid Agency.

 Income & Asset Limits for Eligibility

-The three categories of Medicaid long-term care programs have varying financial and medical (functional) eligibility requirements.
-Further complicating financial eligibility is that the requirements change annually, vary with marital status, and that Alabama offers multiple pathways towards Medicaid eligibility.
+The three categories of Medicaid long-term care programs have differing financial and medical (functional) eligibility requirements.
+Further complicating financial eligibility is that the requirements change annually, vary with marital status, and Alabama offers multiple pathways towards Medicaid eligibility.

-AL seniors must have limited income and assets, and a medical need to qualify for Medicaid long-term care.
-In 2024, a single Nursing Home Medicaid applicant must meet the following criteria: 1) Income under $2,829 / month 2) Assets under $2,000 3) Require a Nursing Home Level of Care.
+In 2025, a single Nursing Home Medicaid applicant in Alabama must meet the following criteria: 1) Income under $2,901 / month 2) Assets under $2,000 3) Require a Nursing Home Level of Care.

 The table below provides a quick reference to allow Alabama seniors to determine if they might be immediately eligible for a Medicaid long-term care program.